ros2/ros2_documentation/source/Tutorials/ConfiguringROS2Environment.rst

         set ROS_DOMAIN_ID <your_domain_id>

-      If you want to make this permenant between shell sessions, also run:
+      If you want to make this permanant between shell sessions, also run:

       .. code-block:: bash